brightnucleus/injector/README.md

 ]
 ```

 By default, the values you pass in as definitions are assumed to be raw values to be used as they are.
-If you want to pass in an alias through the 'argumentDefinitions' key, wrap it in a `BrightNucleus\Injector\Injcetion` class, like so:
+If you want to pass in an alias through the `Injector::ARGUMENT_DEFINITIONS` key, wrap it in a `BrightNucleus\Injector\Injcetion` class, like so:

 ```PHP
 Injector::ARGUMENT_DEFINITIONS => [